PranithMahanti/Hermes/README.md

 ## Context
 This project was developed as a fun project over my summer break, so that anyone at my university can have conversations over the Uni's network.
 Working on Hermes has helped me learn more about:
 - Communication Systems
 - Network Architecture
+- Threading in Python
 - Socket Programming in Python

 The naming was a pretty obvious choice.
 Hermes, the messenger of the Olympic gods.